marcelkliemannel/intellij-byte-code-plugin/README.md

 ### Update ASM / add new Java version

 To update the bundled ASM, set the new version in the main `build.gradle.kts`.
 The new bundled ASM library should automatically be created, or execute the Gradle task `shadowAsmJar`.
 The ASM API version is defined globally in the variable: `dev.turingcomplete.intellijbytecodeplugin._ui.DefaultClassFileContext.ASM_API`.
-Also the new version must be set in the description block of the `plugin.xml` and in the `README.md`.
+Also, the new version must be set in the description block of the `plugin.xml` and in the `README.md`.

 New Java versions must be added to the field `dev.turingcomplete.intellijbytecodeplugin.bytecode.ClassVersionUtils.CLASS_VERSIONS`.